Responsible Marketing Code for Sports Wagering

-- Messages will not promote irresponsible or excessive participation in sports wagering.
+- Messages will not promote irresponsible participation in sports wagering.

 - Messages should adhere to contemporary standards of good taste that apply to all commercial messaging, as suits the medium or context of the message.

-- Messages placed in digital media—including third party internet and mobile sites, commercial marketing emails or text messages, social media sites, and downloadable content—shall comply with all applicable provisions of this Code concerning the content of such messages.
+- Operator-controlled messages placed in digital media—including third party internet and mobile sites, affiliate platforms, commercial marketing emails or text messages, social media sites and downloadable content—shall comply with all applicable provisions of this Code concerning the content of such messages.

-- Each website that includes advertising or marketing materials should include a responsible gaming message and a link to a site that provides information about responsible gaming and responsible gaming services.
+- Owned websites and apps that offer sports wagering should include a responsible gaming message and a link to a site that provides information about responsible gaming and responsible gaming services.

-- Owned websites will include geolocation mechanisms on those pages where individuals can engage in gambling, in order to screen any individuals who reside in jurisdictions that have not legalized sports wagering.
+- Owned websites will include geolocation mechanisms on those pages where individuals can engage in gambling, in order to restrict access only to those wagering within a legal jurisdiction.